 Give yourself a rest

 The good news is, you’re not alone.
-There are many people with financial expertise standing by to help.
+There are many people with financial expertise standing by to help you navigate the current volatile markets.

 If you’re confident in your ability to make canny decisions, good for you.
 But consider all the decisions you’ve had to make lately.